 7. It’s never too late.
 What if you’ve been making the wrong choices all along?
 Look at the mercy of Allah swt through Yusuf’s brothers.
 They are a reminder to all of us that the door is never closed and we always have the opportunity to turn back and make different choices. ⠀

-What if, just what if, your dua and your choices this Ramadan are what opens the door of mercy for you and alter your destiny? ⠀
+What if, just what if, your dua and your choices this Ramadan are what opens the door of mercy for you and alters your destiny? ⠀

 May Allah swt allow us to take full benefit from this month Ameen.